kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 #### Cluster autoscaler

 The cluster autoscaler support will be extended to support QoS-class resources.
-The behavior will be comparable to extended resources.
-The expectation would be that all nodes in a node group would have an identical set of QoS-class resources.
+The expectation would be that all nodes in a node group would have an identical set of QoS-class resources (same resource types, same set of classes with the same capacity for each).

+The functionality will be comparable to extended resources.
+The cluster autoscaler uses the Kubernetes scheduler framework for running simulations.
+Scaling up node groups with one or more nodes works practically without any changes as the Kubernetes scheduler handles QoS-class resources and the cluster autoscaler can correctly run the simulation based on the QoS-class resources available on the existing node(s) of the node group.
+However, to support scaling of empty node groups needs to be worked on, implementing specific mechanisms (e.g. annotations) for each infrastructure provider to inform the autoscaler about the QoS-class resources of node groups.

 #### API objects for resources and classes